GUIDE FOR AUTHORS

 The full URL should be provided, along with the date on which the reference was last accessed.
 Any further available information (DOI, author names, dates, reference to a source publication, etc.) should also be given.

 Figures must not be included in the text but presented in separate files.
 Please number figures according to their sequence in the text and provide captions at the end of your manuscript.
 Therefore, do not import figures into the text file but indicate their approximate locations directly on the manuscript (e.g. ****figure 1**** ).
+Please, notice that our journal is printed in colour so we kindly recommend to avoid using different shades of grey in the graphs but colours.

 6.1 Figure captions